Frequently Asked Questions

 Registering with Care and Choice is easy.
 Simply send us an email or call us.

+Whether this is your first time considering live-in care or you’ve arranged it before, we will take the time to answer your questions and help you decide what is important to you.
 We know all our Caregivers extremely well and pride ourselves on our ability to match our Clients with their perfect Caregiver.

 The Introduction

-By using Care and Choice you can rest assured that we have carried out extensive background checks on our Caregivers, taken up and verified all references and met with each one of them personally, so you don’t have to.
+By using Care and Choice you can rest assured that we have carried out extensive background checks on our Caregivers, taken up and verified all references and met with each one of them personally — so you don’t have to.

-However if you would like to meet your Caregiver prior to the start of your booking – and we fully understand if you do – it will depend on the availability of your desired Caregiver and on their existing work schedule and the distance involved.
-If your desired caregiver has to travel a significant distance, we recommend that you cover the costs of their journey to meet you.
+However, if you would like to meet your Caregiver prior to the start of your booking — and we fully understand if you do — it will depend on the availability of your desired Caregiver and on their existing work schedule and the distance involved.
+If your desired Caregiver has to travel a significant distance, we recommend that you cover the costs of their journey to meet you.

 Trust and Expectations